Why It’s Time to Take a Look at Gender Lens Investing

 Financial Planning for Millennial Women: A Checklist for Financial Advisors

-Learn about the unique challenges and opportunities faced by your younger female clients so you can guide them to taking a proactive role in securing their financial future.
+Learn about the unique challenges and opportunities faced by your younger women clients so you can guide them to taking a proactive role in securing their financial future.

 Advisors Can Use a Gender Lens, Too